Here are the most common and beloved excuses for not exercising and the reasons why they just don’t hold up:

 Excuse #11: “I have cancer”

 Observational studies, particularly of patients with breast, colorectal, or prostate cancer, have reported a link between survival and exercise.
-Exercise has also been shown to have a direct effect on quality of life factors, such as fatigue.
+Exercise has also been shown to have a direct effect on the quality of life factors, such as fatigue.

 Excuse #12: “I have arthritis”